saurabhrjain/project-data/README.md

     b) no
     c) unknown
 3) also bring your data in pd of (something) while coming to college as well on monday.

-finally Have a  nice day..
-enjoy dataset making process..  :-)
+4)status of construction can be READY and UC
+5)enter the price in full digits
+6)dont write measures in after nos like 6(km) only 6 7)there has to be field abt price per sqft finally Have a  nice day.. enjoy dataset making process..  :-)